y3owk1n/nvs/README.md

   Switch between installed versions in a snap. nvs updates a global symlink so your preferred version is always just a command away.
 - **Remote Version Listing:**
   List all available remote releases (stable, nightly, etc.) with cached results to avoid GitHub rate limits ⚡.
 Need fresh data?
 Just add the `force` flag.
+- **Upgrade for Stable and Nightly:**
+  Easily upgrade your installed stable and/or nightly versions.
+The upgrade command checks if you’re already on the latest version and only performs an upgrade if needed.
 - **Uninstallation & Reset:**
   Remove individual versions or reset your entire configuration with ease.
 (Full cleanup?
 See the caveats! ⚠️)
 - **Cross-Platform (Maybe):**